AndrewVos/box/README.md

 # box

-Manage your machine configuration in a simple bash DSL.
+Manage your machine configuration in a simple bash script.

-Contributions or bug reports will be very much appreciated!

-Take a look at my personal dev machine setup [here](https://github.com/AndrewVos/box-vos).
+Quickly bootstrap your personal development machines with box.

 - [box](#box)
   - [Demonstration](#demonstration)